preetiac/atchai-hugo/content/blog/2016-02-03-john-coltrane-nicolas-slonimsky-and-the-arduino-part-2.md

 We want to generate a new sequence each time the “generate new sequence” button is pressed.
 For this we will need to use a random number generator of some sort.

-		Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
+> Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.

-		John Von Neuman
+> <em>John Von Neuman</em>

 Getting a computer to be unpredictable is hard.
 We don’t want the same set of “random” numbers to be generated each time we power on the device.
 A perfect random number generator would have two properties: